How to install PostgreSQL on Ubuntu 24.04 LTS

 Python offers the psycopg2 package.
 It can be used to connect to the PostgreSQL database and also interact with it.
 You can read, insert, update, and delete data directly through your Python scripts.

-To create a new Python virtual environment type:
+Next, create a new virtual environment.

 python3 -m venv postgres